Syntax1on/MERN.Stacks-TaskManager/README.md

 # MERN.Stacks-TaskManager
-he MERN Task Manager is a full-stack web application built using the MERN stack
+the MERN Task Manager is a full-stack web application built using the MERN stack